matrix-org/matrix.org/implementation-guides/client/src/e2e.md

 }
 free(pickle);

-// account can now be use as before
+// account can now be used as before
 ```

 JavaScript: